top of page

 What kind of work sample can I submit?

-This is a unique, interdisciplinary residency that is looking to bring together artists, writers, educators, community workers, and peacebuilders.
+This is a unique, interdisciplinary residency that is looking to bring together artists, writers, educators, and social changemakers.
 We understand that not all the work that you do in these various fields can be standardized, and we're open to a wide variety of materials that might cut across these contexts.
-Therefore, while we cannot provide you with an exhaustive list of what you can submit as work samples, here are some examples: if you are an artist or a writer, a sizable sample of your work is good; if you work with young people or in a community, we would love to see your curriculum plans or your student work; if you work in peacebuilding, you might send us papers, briefs, case studies, or whatever other materials that you may feel are necessary in showcasing your work to the jury.
-In case you feel like your work falls outside all of these categories, and you are still unsure about what to submit, feel free to write to u at contact@campnomad.net, and we will do our best to help you figure it out!
+Therefore, while we cannot provide you with an exhaustive list of what you can submit as work samples, here are some examples: if you are an artist or a writer, a sizable sample of your work is good; if you work with young people or in a community, we would love to see your curriculum plans or your student work; if you work in social change, you might send us papers, briefs, case studies, or whatever other materials that you may feel are necessary in showcasing your work to the jury.
+In case you feel like your work falls outside all of these categories, and you are still unsure about what to submit, feel free to write to us at team@serairesidency.com, and we will do our best to help you figure it out!

 If I work with a collaborator, do we both need to apply separately?